iRusev90/gitblit-ticket-generation-helper/README.md

 			```

 # Config
-there is a folder called config if the file TmpAutoCommit.flag exists within it then after the ticket generation a commit of the deleted file with automatically be made
+There is a folder called config.
+ * If the file TmpAutoCommit.flag exists within it then after the ticket generation a commit of the deleted file with automatically be made.